 The coefficient for the trial variable is -0.0222(p=0.052).
 According to this result, being in the trial period was associated with a reduction in electricity consumption of 2.2 percent.
 This coefficient is not statistically significant at the 5 percent level, but it is at the 10 percent level.

-If weighting and fixed effects regression were successful in correcting for imbalance--and approximating randomization--the difference between TP and trial (0.3 percent) can be interpreted as the Average Treatment Effect (Harding 2013, 3-7).
+If weighting and fixed effects regression were successful in correcting for imbalance--and approximating randomization--the difference between TP and trial (0.3 percent) can be interpreted as the Average Treatment Effect (Harding 2013, 3-7). **I do not see this on 3-7 of Harding (2013).
+Furthermore, this is not the correct interpretation.
+The trail variable (P) tells you the average difference in consumption before and during the trial period WITHIN each group.
+The variable TP then tells you the difference attributed to the treatment effect. -1 pt**

 Based on these results, our conclusion is that the combination of trial and treatment did result in a slight reduction in electricity consumption, over the trend in electricity use reflected in the trial variable.
-However, this effect is very small and not statistically significant.
+However, this effect is very small and not statistically significant. **The interpretation should be of TP, which is significant, as you noted above.
+As a consultant, you would have said there is evidence to support the treatment was effective, reducing consumption by an average of 2.5%. -1 pt**

 Do you think, given how biased the data was, that the weighted regression coefficient estimate on treatment-trial are believable?
 Please be concise.